WHAT WE DO

 The Foundation was created in honor of

 longtime Boise, Idaho resident, teacher, and artist Alexa Rose Howell (1947-2013).
-Alexa strove to enrich Boise with poetic joie de vivre.
+Alexa strove to enrich our community with poetic joie de vivre.
 In the Boise art world, said the Idaho Statesman, she was a “striking figure” and a “quiet force.”
-In the memory of so many in the City she inspired with whimsy,
+In the memories of so many of us Alexa inspired,

 she lives with us still.